vgbr-dev/notification-ui-kit/docs/USE_DRAGGABLE_MODAL.md

 ### DraggableModalOptions

-The options for the draggable modal.
+The options for the `useDraggableModal` custom hook.

 | Property        | Type            | Description                                                  |
 |-----------------|-----------------|--------------------------------------------------------------|